View our EdD Early Childhood specialization completion requirements

 Discover career opportunities in your area that match your interests.

 Walden University offers both, so you can select the online human services degree program that best fits your interests and professional objectives.
-Dr. Kristin Faix Wilkinson, program director for Walden’s human services master’s, PhD, and Doctor of Human Services (DHS) degree programs, sums up the essential difference this way: “In the DHS program, we’re preparing our students to be practitioner-scholars, where the PhD in Human Services program’s focus is on preparing them to be scholar-practitioners.”
+The essential difference between the two degree programs comes down to focus: The DHS program prepares students to become practitioners, while the PhD in Human Services program focuses on preparing scholar-practitioners.

 Other Doctor of Human Services differentiators include: